Olivia Culpo Grabs Her Chest While Topless By A Classic Car

-Olivia Culpo shared new photos from a Sports Illustrated swimsuit photoshoot, and fans are loving it.
+Olivia Culpo shared new photos from a Sports Illustrated: Swimsuit Edition photoshoot and fans are loving it.
 The update, which consisted of two photos, has garnered over 59,000 likes so far.

-The first photo of the set showed Olivia standing up, and facing the camera straight-on.
-She popped her left hip, while holding herself up with her right hand, which she placed on the hood of a classic car.
+The first photo of the set showed Olivia standing up and facing the camera straight-on.
+She popped her left hip while holding herself up with her right hand, which she placed on the hood of a classic car.

-Culpo also sported a pair of black bikini bottoms, which had lace-up accents on the sides.
+Culpo sported a pair of black bikini bottoms, which had lace-up accents on the sides.
 She also wore a short-brimmed, black hat.

 The model gave a slight smile, as she sported red lipstick and wore her hair down in loose waves.
 At the same time, Olivia grabbed her chest with her left hand, as she censored her topless look.